orchestracities/ngsi-timeseries-api/doc/manuals/admin/index.md

 Now, depending on your scenario, you might have different needs.
 See from the sections below which fits yours.

-## All-in-one (as a Docker Swarm service)
+## Deploy QuantumLeap in HA on a Docker Swarm cluster

-Coming soon...

-## All-in-one (via docker-compose)
+To deploy QuantumLeap services in HA as a service on a Docker Swarm Cluster, you can follow the instructions in [this repository](https://smartsdk.github.io/smartsdk-recipes/data-management/quantumleap/readme/).

+There you will find instructions on how to deploy not only QuantumLeap but also all the complementary services that typically form part of the deployment scenario.

+## Deploy QuantumLeap using docker-compose (for testing)

-If you want to quickly deploy all the components of the [typical scenario](../index.md) at once to start experimenting with QuantumLeap ASAP, do the following.
+If you want to quickly deploy all the components of the [typical scenario](../index.md) at once to start experimenting with QuantumLeap ASAP, do the following. __Important__: Do not follow this approach for production environments.

 Download (or create locally) a copy of [this docker-compose.yml](https://raw.githubusercontent.com/smartsdk/ngsi-timeseries-api/master/experiments/grafana/docker-compose.yml) file.